nabindev3/supplier-resilience-demo/README.md

 **Forecast driven Stage 1** (`online_retail.py`, `forecast.py`, `stage1.py`).
-Instead of taking demand as given, I fit Prophet on a **real** demand series — the total daily order volume of a UK online retailer (UCI Online Retail II, Dec 2009–Dec 2011, ~6.2M units/year) — and feed the annual forecast D into a MILP that picks suppliers and quantities. (`demand_data.py` keeps a synthetic generator as an offline fallback.)
-A note on what real data costs you: I first tried forecasting a single consistently-ordered product to keep a literal "one item" reading, but single-product retail demand is far too spiky — Prophet returned a negative point estimate or a band ±5× the mean.
+Instead of taking demand as given, I fit Prophet on a **real** demand series — the total daily order volume of a UK online retailer (UCI Online Retail II, Dec 2009–Dec 2011, ~6.2M units/year) and feed the annual forecast D into a MILP that picks suppliers and quantities. (`demand_data.py` keeps a synthetic generator as an offline fallback.)
+A note on what real data costs you: I first tried forecasting a single consistently ordered product to keep a literal "one item" reading, but single product retail demand is far too spiky Prophet returned a negative point estimate or a band ±5× the mean.
 The total volume averages that noise out and has a clean multiplicative holiday swing Prophet fits to within ~1% of the historical mean, so the buyer's problem